teeseeuu/FITD-SRD-Supes/Blades-in-the-Dark-SRD.md

 ## Crafting

-To craft something, spend one **downtime activity** to make a **Tinker** roll to determine the **quality level** of the item you produce.
+To craft something, spend one **downtime activity** to make a **Engineer** roll to determine the **quality level** of the item you produce.
 The base quality level is equal to your crew's Tier, modified by the result of the roll (see the results in the next section).

 The results are based on your crew's Tier because it indicates the overall quality of the workspace and materials you have access to. *If you do the work with the **Workshop** upgrade for your crew, your effective Tier level is one higher for this roll.*